KyleAMathews/blog/src/pages/2023-12-20---flying-drones-latent-space/index.md

 Large models are hyperdimensional static lossy representations of their dataset and prompts elicit specific snapshots from within this space.
 I like that process to "drone cameras" that we can position and point anywhere within a latent space to take snapshots from that particular perspective.

 Writing a prompt is how we position and point the "latent space camera".
 The output from the prompt is the unique snapshot.
-And like with photography how we can adjust our perspective, position, exposure, time of day, lightning conditions, zoom, depth of field to change the photograph of the same subject, we can also endlessly tweak our prompts to change the output.
+And like with photography where we can adjust the perspective, position, exposure, time of day, lightning conditions, zoom, depth of field to change the photograph of the same subject, we can also endlessly tweak our prompts to change the output.

 Regular light cameras capture a snapshot of reality.
 Latent space cameras capture a snapshot of intelligence.